Beyond Majority Voting: Towards Fine-grained and More Reliable Reward Signal for Test-Time Reinforcement Learning

 \paragraph{Medium-sized Models.} The second section of Table~\ref{tab:main_exp} shows the results for medium-sized models, including LLaMA3.1-8B-Instruct and Qwen3-8B.
 On these stronger models, \textsc{SCOPE} also demonstrates remarkable performance.
 For LLaMA3.1-8B-Instruct, \textsc{SCOPE} achieves its largest relative gain on AIME 2024, improving performance from 9.56 of \textsc{TTRL} to 14.37, corresponding to a 50.3\% improvement.
-Although a slight regression is observed on the easier MATH-500 benchmark, it is outweighed by substantial improvements on competition-level datasets, indicating that \textsc{SCOPE} preferentially optimizes complex reasoning at the expense of simpler tasks.
-Notably, applying \textsc{SCOPE} to the strongest model Qwen3-8B yields superior performance of 52.70 on AIME 2024 and 31.00 on AIME 2025, with absolute gains of 5.57 and 3.60 over \textsc{TTRL}.
+Despite a minor regression on the easier MATH-500, \textsc{SCOPE}’s substantial gains on competition-level datasets suggest it prioritizes complex reasoning over simpler tasks.On the strongest Qwen3-8B, \textsc{SCOPE} achieves absolute gains of 5.57 and 3.60 over \textsc{TTRL} on AIME 2024 and 2025, respectively.
 While maintaining comparable performance to \textsc{EVOL-RL} on the saturated MATH-500 benchmark, \textsc{SCOPE} establishes a dominant lead on competition-level tasks, surpassing \textsc{EVOL-RL} by 11.5\% on AIME 2024.
-The overall averaged performance across all benchmark reaches 62.20, exhibiting a 6.9\% relative improvement over \textsc{TTRL}.
+The overall averaged performance across all benchmarks reaches 62.20, exhibiting a 6.9\% relative improvement over \textsc{TTRL}.
 These results suggest that stronger base models enable \textsc{SCOPE} to better leverage dense reward signals to rectify subtle errors in complex problem-solving scenarios.